Help fuel Cornell’s mission

 CAU Summer provides limited concierge transportation for Balch participants.
 Participants should be able to use a stepstool and grab bar to take two steps up into our vans.
 If you require additional assistance entering and exiting vehicles or are unable to board a van on your own, or to request transportation to additional locations on campus, fill out this survey.

 Parking on Sunday/Check-in Day: The CAU Team will direct you to parking near Balch Hall when you arrive on Sunday.
+On arrival day, there is open parking in most lots.
+Please be sure to check individual parking space signs, as some spots may have specific restrictions.
 Parking is free on Sundays in all spots unless designated otherwise, such as spots reserved for accessibility which can only be utilized with a special Cornell pass.

 Parking Monday - Friday: The Anna Comstock Hall parking lot is the designated parking lot for CAU participants throughout the week.